psiz-org/psiz/CONTRIBUTING.md

 PsiZ's scope is restricted to computational modeling of human behavioral data.
 This includes similarity ratings, similarity rankings, pile-sorts, and categorization of stimuli.
 Not all of this functionality is implemented.
 Contributions that support this functionality are welcome.

-PsiZ closely adheres to TensorFlow and Keras idioms.
+PsiZ closely adheres to Keras idioms across TensorFlow, PyTorch, and JAX backends.
 Model components are implemented as layers.
 Custom Keras objects are placed in `psiz.keras` and intentionally mirror the module structure of `keras` in order to leverage developers and users pre-existing knowledge of Keras' organization.

 ## Issues

 * Please tag your issue with `bug`, `enhancement`, or `question` to help us effectively respond.
-* Please include the versions of TensorFlow, TensorFlow Probability and PsiZ you are running.
+* Please include the versions of PsiZ, Keras, and your selected backend runtime (TensorFlow, PyTorch, or JAX).
+* If your issue involves TensorFlow-specific stochastic behavior, include TensorFlow Probability version as well.
 * Please provide the command line or code you ran as well as the log output.

 ## Pull Requests